 Therapeutic Options:

-So now you already are experiencing painful little cracks around the fingertips, hard dry skin on the hands and nothing seems to help.
-There are some simple things that go a long way to help heal the skin.
 First of all, if you already know you have this problem yearly, start out with a therapeutic moisturizing agent early on, before you have fissures.
 "Active" ingredients include glycolic acid M.D.
 Forte Hand & Body Cream, lactic acid AmLactin 12 % Moisturizing Cream and urea Carmol 20.
 There are also a few prescription options here such as LacHydrin 12% Cream and Carmol 30 or 40.
 These products are great hand softeners but beware, keep them out of already formed cracks, they are acidic and will cause some stinging.

 Treat cracks with antibiotic ointment like Polysporin Ointment at least 2-3 times a day.
 Apply Epilyt Lotion around the fissured areas nightly.
 Epilyt Lotion is oily and while I love it, (works like a charm) you probably do not want to use it during the day unless you’re desperate to heal the areas more quickly.
 Bear in mind you may leave an oily residue behind on papers!